Understanding your customer persona is the first step

 - Provide services and/or products that are more relevant to your customers

-Three concepts to consider when thinking about your #1 customer
+5 things to consider when thinking about your target audience

-Think about the person who’s about to call or email you ‒ what do they look like?
+Think about the customer who’s about to call or email you.
+Look them in the eye.
+What do they look like?
 Why are they calling you?

 - Are they social butterflies online?
 If so, what’s their preferred platform?